TIBCOSoftware/bwce-buildpack/README.md

    8. Push new buildpack to your Cloud Foundry environment.

 ##License
-These buildpack scripts are released under [TIBCO Software Inc.](License.md) license.
+These buildpack scripts are released under [3-clause BSD](License.md) license.